tklee1975/SimpleTDD-cocos2dx/README.md

 * Add the entry in setSubTest method

 <pre>
-void ExampleTest::setSubTest(Vector<MenuItem *> &menuArray)
+void ExampleTest::defineTests()
 {
-	SUBTEST(ExampleTest::testSomethingNew);
-	SUBTEST(ExampleTest::testSprite);
+	ADD_TEST(testSomethingNew);
+	ADD_TEST(testSprite);
 }
 </pre>

 #### 5.2 Override the Unit Test content

-Every Unit Test Class (TDDTest) is the sub class of Scene.
+Every Unit Test Class (TDDBaseTest) is the sub class of Scene.
 So it can do everything you expect to be done in Scene.
 But the different is that TDDTest will run 'setUp' after the Scene is loaded and 'tearDown' below the Scene is removed.

 So, we can setup a custom testing UI at the setUp logic to fit the test environment we needed.

 (note: build an example in the future)

+## How to support this project
+* Use it in your own project;
+* Send me some feedbacks about the project (bugs or suggestions are welcome);
+* Tell other about this project;

 ## Future Development
-* Document:
-    * Tutorial #1: Setup TDDLib
-    * Tutorial #2: Very simple unit test
 * Feature:
-    * Beautify the UI
+    * Make the Test UI theme configurable;
-    * More compact subtest menu
-    * Clear the current filtering keyword
+    * Assertion and Error Report;
+    * Different way to browse sub test;
+* Testing:

 * Sample Code
     * Custom Test UI. e.g particle test with setting sliders
+    * Test with Physics Engine